swisspost/design-system/packages/components/CONTRIBUTING.md

 Make sure to only include styles related to the component to ensure it remains lightweight.

 It is also possible to add specific styles for slotted elements using the [CSS `::slotted()` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::slotted), or to style parts of the component based on a parent using the [CSS `::part()` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).
+Document parts in Storybook as they are also exposed to the host document and people can customize these elements.

 ### Handle animations